roc-streaming/roc-toolkit/docs/sphinx/about_project/features.rst

 * resampling

-  * converting between the sender and receiver clock domains (on receiver)
+  * converting between the sender and receiver clock domains to compensate clock drift
-  * converting between the network and input/output sample rates (on receiver and sender)
+  * converting between the network and input/output sample rates
   * configurable resampler backends and profiles for different CPU and quality requirements

 * multiplexing